Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Going beyond single neuromodulators: The multi-neuromodulatory dynamics

-In contrast to ACh and DA, NA modulates arousal and stress responses by modulating the LC activity, and facilitates adaptive behavioral control \citep{aston-jones_integrative_2005, bouret_network_2005}.
-A recent study investigated how NA increases cortical excitability and enhances the detection of salient stimuli by regulating arousal and stress \citep{lockhofen_neurochemistry_2021}.
-The study suggested that NA helps maintain optimal attentional states that would enable the animals to adapt to new information while preserving existing knowledge.
-The LC/NA system modulates the neuronal activity in the PFC, but how attentional control and other cognitive computations such as inhibitory control of behaviors are processed in the LC/NA-PFC circuits remains to be studied \citep{bari_differential_2020, robbins_neuropsychopharmacology_2009}.
-To sum up, neuromodulators collectively facilitate adaptive control of attention and abate the risk of catastrophic forgetting by enhancing the association of specific task-relevant cues and actions and forming robust task representations that are resistant to interference from new learning.
+In contrast to ACh and DA, NA modulates arousal and stress responses by modulating LC activity \citep{aston-jones_integrative_2005, bouret_network_2005}. \citep{lockhofen_neurochemistry_2021} investigated how NA increases cortical excitability and enhances the detection of salient stimuli by regulating arousal, and suggested that NA helps maintain optimal attentional states that would allow animals to adapt to new information while preserving existing knowledge.
+The LC/NA system modulates neuronal activity in the PFC, but how attentional control and other cognitive computations such as inhibitory control of behaviors are processed in the LC/NA-PFC circuits remains to be studied \citep{bari_differential_2020, robbins_neuropsychopharmacology_2009}.
+In summary, neuromodulators collectively facilitate adaptive control of attention and abate the risk of catastrophic forgetting by enhancing task-relevant cues-actions associations, forming robust representations that are resistant to interference.

-\paragraph{Memory} Neuromodulators exert their influences on cognitive control and sequential task learning by dynamically regulating synaptic plasticity (e.g., LTP and LTD) in the brain circuits including the midbrain, basal ganglia, PFC, entorhinal cortex and the hippocampus, and enhance the consolidation of memories \citep{fuchsberger_modulation_2022, lammel_reward_2014, lee_dopamine_2021, likhtik_neuromodulation_2019, takeuchi_locus_2016}, strengthening the neural representations of previously learned skills and preventing their disruption by new learning.
-For example, DA signaling in the PFC enhances LTP and strengthens connections between contextual cues and task-relevant actions \citep{puig_neural_2015, seamans_principal_2004}.
+\paragraph{Memory} Neuromodulators dynamically regulate synaptic plasticity (e.g., LTP and LTD) in circuits in the midbrain, basal ganglia, PFC, entorhinal cortex and the hippocampus, enhancing memory consolidation \citep{fuchsberger_modulation_2022, lammel_reward_2014, lee_dopamine_2021, likhtik_neuromodulation_2019, takeuchi_locus_2016}, strengthening neural representations of previously learned skills.
+In the PFC, DA signaling enhances LTP and strengthens connections between contextual cues and task-relevant actions \citep{puig_neural_2015, seamans_principal_2004}.
 In the amygdala, DA suppresses feedforward inhibition and modulates the time window required for long-term changes to enhance synaptic weights \citep{bissiere_dopamine_2003}.
-In the dorsal striatum, DA governs long-term changes in both strengthening and weakening synaptic connections \citep{pawlak_dopamine_2008}.
-NA promotes synaptic changes, such as LTD, which can weaken synapses that are no longer relevant \citep{tully_norepinephrine_2007}.
+In the dorsal striatum, DA governs long-term changes in both the strengthening and weakening of synaptic connections \citep{pawlak_dopamine_2008}.
+Apart from DA, NA also promotes synaptic changes such as LTD, which can weaken synapses that are no longer relevant \citep{tully_norepinephrine_2007}.